Floorp-Projects/Floorp/mobile/android/android-components/components/service/experiments/README.md

     |---|----|-----------|
     | updateExperiments | boolean (--ez) | forces the experiments updater to run and fetch experiments immediately |

-For example, to direct a release build of the glean sample application to update experiments immediately, the following command can be used:
+For example, to direct a release build of the Glean sample application to update experiments immediately, the following command can be used:

 ```